syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ## Fit the row based on the formatted value

 By default, the cell height is calculated based on the `DataGridCell.value` property.
-To autofit the cell height based on the displayed formatted value (i.e., DateFormat and NumberFormat), simply override the `computeCellHeight` method and return the super method with the required `cellValue`.
+To autofit the cell height based on the displayed formatted value (this is, DateFormat and NumberFormat), simply override the `computeCellHeight` method and return the super method with the required `cellValue.`

-To use `intl`, add the package as a dependency to `pubspec.yaml` file.
+To use `intl`, add the package as a dependency to the `pubspec.yaml` file.

 {% highlight dart %}